DogmaDragon/Stash-Docs/docs/User-Interface-UI/Themes/Theme-Pulsar.md

 ## Pulsar Theme for StashApp

-![Pulsar preview #1](assets/pulsar-1.jpg)
-![Pulsar preview #2](assets/pulsar-2.jpg)
-![Pulsar preview #3](assets/pulsar-3.jpg)
-![Pulsar preview #4](assets/pulsar-4.jpg)

 A new custom theme for Stash.
 Installation is quick and easy so you should be ready to install it in just a few simple steps.

 Feel free to experiment with CSS and modify it to fit your needs.
-In case you have any issues or improvements we will be happy to hear from you on our **[Discord server](https://discord.gg/2TsNFKt)**!
+In case you have any issues or improvements we will be happy to hear from you on our **[Discord server](https://discord.gg/2TsNFKt){:target="_blank"}**!

 The Theme will only change the look&feel of the Stash interface.
 It **will not** affect any other data, so you are all safe and sound! :heart:

+### Screenshots

+![Pulsar preview #1](assets/pulsar-1.jpg)
+![Pulsar preview #2](assets/pulsar-2.jpg)
+![Pulsar preview #3](assets/pulsar-3.jpg)
+![Pulsar preview #4](assets/pulsar-4.jpg)

 ---

 ## Install

-1. Open User **Interface** Configuration panel in **settings**. ( http://localhost:9999/settings?tab=interface )
+1. Open User **Interface** Configuration panel in **settings**. (http://localhost:9999/settings?tab=interface)

 2. Tick/Enable Custom CSS ✅